Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Becoming Aware of the Robot Agent in the Scene

+We set up our robot-aware control approach by starting with the question: what is required to be ``aware of the robot'' in a vision-based manipulation setting?

-\textbf{Task setup.} Our robot-aware controller builds on the visual foresight (VF) paradigm \citep{ finn2017dvf, ebert2018visual}.
-In VF~\citep{ finn2017dvf, ebert2018visual}, at each discrete timestep $t$, the input to the controller is an RGB image observation $o(t)$ from a static camera observing the workspace of a robot.
+\textbf{First, a robot-aware agent must locate the robot in the visual observation from the camera.} Consider, for example, a manipulation task involving a standard robot arm, as in Fig \ref{fig:ra-concept}.
+At each discrete timestep $t$, the input to the agent's policy is an RGB image observation $o(t)$ from a static camera observing the robot workspace.
 Since the robot must operate in close proximity with objects in the workspace, these images contain parts of the robot's body as well as the rest of the workspace.
 We define a visual projection function $I(\cdot)$ that maps from true robot state $r$ and ``world'' (i.e., the rest of the workspace) state $w$ to the image observation $o(t)=I(r(t), w(t))$.
-Tasks are commonly specified through a goal image that exhibits the target configuration of the workspace.
-Given the goal image $o_g = I(r_g, w_g)$, the robot controller must find and execute a sequence of actions $\bm{a}_0^T = (a(0), a(t+1), ... a(T))$ to reach that goal, where $T$ is a time limit.
-In the manipulation settings where VF has mainly been applied, robot states $r$ could be joint and end-effector positions, actions $a$ could be end-effector position control commands, and world states $w$ could be object poses.
+Robot states $r$ could be robot joint angles, and world states $w$ could be object poses in the workspace.